How to Free Up an Extra 25 Hours a Week with These Email Management Tips

 Get in, do what you need to do, get out and move on.

 Not sure canned responses will work in your situation?
-Try it for 30 days.
+Try this email management tip for 30 days.
 You’ll be surprised at the results.

-Time yourself for three days writing emails.
+Time yourself for three days when writing emails.
 You’ll be surprised by two things:

 - Two minutes is actually a long time.

-- You write way too many emails longer than two minutes.
+- You write way too many emails that take longer than two minutes.

 What do you do if your email takes longer than two minutes?
 You guessed it.
 Pick up that phone.